manuel-serrano/hiphop/doc/api.md

    <hh.sustain S value=${x++}/>
 </hh.module>
 ```

-## Runtime expression

-Attribute identifying a runtime expression:

-* `apply` which receive a functional value.

-The body of a runtime expression must be a functional value.
-The given
-function will be evaluated during the reaction of the Hiphop.js
-program, according to the semantic of the instruction using it.
+If `apply` is used, the given JavaScript functional value is evaluated
+at runtime at each instant, if and when the Hiphop.js using it has
+control.
+The return value is then given to the instruction.
+As this

-As this expression is evaluated during the runtime, it can read signal
+expression is evaluated during the runtime, it can read signal status
-status and values which are in the scope.
-Those properties can be
+and values which are in the scope.
+Those properties can be acceded via
-acceded via the `this` object of the given function:
+the `this` object of the given function:

 * `this.value.SignalName` returns the value of `SignalName` during the
   instant.